AlexStephenLytton/LS22-Server-Dashboard/README.md

 # LS22-Server-Dashboard
-LS22 Dedicated Server Dashboard Website written in HTML and PHP
+LS22 Dedicated Server Dashboard Website in Fendt One design written in HTML and PHP